 Many people would say that it is also sustainable energy, which implies that in accordance with many definitions of sustainability it should be self-replenishing within a generation so that the present generation does not rob energy resources from future generations.

-Renewable energy takes many forms but starts out being either stored in the earth's crust and deep magma, or nuclear; the vast majority of which is from the sun.
+This energy type takes many forms but starts out being either stored in the earth's crust and deep magma or nuclear; the vast majority of which is from the sun.

 There is an interesting form of renewable energy which often renews itself in a year or less, and if it isn't used it simply is wasted: That is biogas, which is made from the anaerobic digestion process, which uses ancient microorganisms which have existed since there has been life on earth, to make it.

 A crop, or better still an organic waste left over from the growth of a crop (for example supermarket food waste), is fermented in a biogas digester, a gas (biogas) bubbles off, and that gas is used instead of natural gas.